alcompilor/landing-page/README.md

 # landing-page
-This is a simple landing page made to complete a project on the odin project
+This is a simple landing page made using flexbox to complete a project on the odin project